2016’s Most Important Customer Loyalty Statistics

 The Value of Retention (7 Customer Loyalty Statistics)

-- It costs 500% more to acquire new customers than it does to keep current ones.
+- A 2008 survey found that it costs 500% more to acquire new customers than it does to keep current ones.

 - The cost of bringing a new customer up to the same level of profitability as an old one is up to 16x more.